alanqrwang/alanqrwang.github.io/_posts/2020-11-01---L1-Loss-and-Sparsity.md

 Specifically, it can be proved that LASSO arrives at the sparse solution with high probability.
 Amazingly, we can reformulate a highly intractable combinatorial problem as a continuous convex optimization problem and arrive at the same result.

 Why does using the L1 norm lead us to a sparse solution?
-I will provide an intuitive, graphical explanation.

-## Intuitive, Graphical Explanation hiii
 In a graphical sense, the optimal $$\theta^*$$ which solves the contrained optimization problem in $(1)$ is the $$\theta^*$$ that has the smallest norm and that also intersects the subspace formed by the constraints.
 Or, put another way, the optimal $$\theta^*$$ is the minimum element in the intersection between the set of norms and the set of solutions of the constraints.
 ![sparsity_lp.png]({{ site.baseurl }}/images/sparsity_lp.png)